 She has been an NHS doctor for thirty years, having qualified to practice both as a GP and a public health doctor.
 Rachel has worked as a GP, and also Director of Public Health and a Medical Director.
 She has worked in some of the most deprived areas in the country and has held executive level positions in organisations with budgets of £100 millions.
 She has been part of a team that turned around an organisation with a very large deficit and at the same time improved the quality of local NHS services.
 She has successfully worked to establish new heart attack and stroke centres in local hospitals and has turned around a number of clinical services.
 Her passion is in working with other doctors, nurses and social care staff to improve services and to integrate health and social care.

 Rachel was adviser to the Shadow Secretary of State for Health, from 2007-10, advising on the transfer of public health to local authorities.
-She has also served as a council member for Conservative Health.

 Rachel’s political experience includes: